LaMB: Plot summary

 When she became a LaMB, Eve was assigned a Shepherd.
 Shepherds control the actions and movement of the LaMBs.
 Included among the laws of society are that LaMBs must only act upon instructions of their Shepherds.
 While LaMBs can hear others, they cannot speak, nor can they touch another human being unless ordered by their Shepherd.
 Dr. Jack Griswold was assigned to be Eve's Shepherd.

 Griswold is a scientist from another planet, specializing in advanced botanical engineering.
 He has been assigned the task to restore vegetation to the dry, desert planet.
 Among Griswold's superiors is Keiko Suzuki, Chief Scientific Advisor specializing in biophysics, and Sara Integra's niece.
 She has been deeply affected by the death of her parents, and her aunt's imprisonment, and lamination and has made revenge her ultimate goal in life.

 Griswold tends to display workaholic traits, presumably in order to forget the recent loss of his wife.
 His curiosity and soul-searching thirst to understand the complexities of the universe drives his research.
 He tends to spend more time in the lab than anywhere else and his intense focus on his research makes him appear awkward when in comes to social interaction.
 Griswold inadvertently gets pulled into the politics and ethics behind the system of "Lamination", as well as a romance with Eve.

 Keiko's anti-LaMB organization and conspiracy is discovered, and she is put into a lamb suit.
-Due to recent developments in technology her suit is part plant possibly.
+Due to recent developments in technology, her suit may possibly be part plant.
 She goes on a rampage and tries to destroy Eve1135, but she is immobilized by touching Griswold while she attacked him.
 She loses her balance and falls off the building.
-Eve1135 is eventually released from prison (possibly hundreds of years later) and she is just Sara Integra and she kisses Griswold after they put flowers on his wife's grave.
+Eve1135 is eventually released from prison (possibly hundreds of years later) and returns to being Sara Integra.
+She kisses Griswold after they put flowers on his wife's grave.